eldh/credt/README.md

 `Append` and `Update` are variants that belong to `Credt.List`, and `SetName` is the variant we defined in our update type.

 The result of an `apply` call is a `result(unit, list(failedOperations))`, so if some operations failed you can inform the user.
-This can happen if some other client had removed the record you tried to update for example.
+This can happen if some other client had removed the record you tried to update for example, or if you yourself batched incompatible updates.

 ## Developing: